inkognitro/react-redux-saga-boilerplate/README.md

 It works like a charm with Domain Driven Design by providing a pattern to encapsulate view from business logic and its general bus for actions (e.g. commands, events).

-Common libraries for redux with async actions are [redux-thunk](https://www.npmjs.com/package/redux-thunk), [redux-saga](http://redux-saga.js.org) and [redux-observable](http://redux-observable.js.org).
+Common libraries for redux async actions are [redux-thunk](https://www.npmjs.com/package/redux-thunk), [redux-saga](http://redux-saga.js.org) and [redux-observable](http://redux-observable.js.org).
-The target was to create a highly sustainable frontend boilerplate, also for large teams.
+The target was to create a highly maintainable frontend boilerplate.
 To be specific, the criterias were: readable code, steep learning curve, documentation, community support, easy testing.

-So [redux-thunk](https://www.npmjs.com/package/redux-thunk) could be sorted out early: Code gets really messy over time, testing is going to be hell.
+[Redux-thunk](https://www.npmjs.com/package/redux-thunk) could be sorted out early: Code gets really messy over time, testing is going to be hell.
 Crawl through some articles and blogs on your own or try it out.
-No further discussions here about [redux-thunk](https://www.npmjs.com/package/redux-thunk) at this point.
+No further discussions here about [redux-thunk](https://www.npmjs.com/package/redux-thunk).

-So the two favorites were redux-saga and redux-observable.
+The two favorites were redux-saga and redux-observable.
-Following comparison will give you the final hint why [redux-saga](http://redux-saga.js.org) was chosen over [redux-observable](http://redux-observable.js.org):
+Following comparison will give a hint why [redux-saga](http://redux-saga.js.org) was chosen over [redux-observable](http://redux-observable.js.org):

 **redux-observable**:
 - (+) easy testing (error prone if you don't know exactly what you are doing..)